 The white limestone Temple of Seti I was built in an unusual L-shape.
 Originally, there would’ve been a typical imposing pylon gate at the temple entrance, though it’s now completely missing.

 Nowadays, the first thing visitors encounter is a long staircase consisting of 42 steps.
-The number is surely a reference to the 42 assessors of the duat or underworld, the realm over which Osiris rules.
+The number is surely a reference to the 42 assessors of the duat, or underworld, the realm over which Osiris presides.